[Watch the Video Below: The Hope of Easter]

 Matthew 28:1 In the end of the sabbath [the Sabbath rest—after both the High Holy Day Sabbath and the weekly Sabbath], as it began to dawn toward the first day of the week [Sunday] came Mary Magdalene and the other Mary to see the sepulchre.

-If Jesus was crucified on Wednesday (it still had to be Nisan 14), the Feast of Unleavened Bread would have begun at sundown, Thursday Nisan 15.
+If Jesus were crucified on Wednesday (it still had to be Nisan 14), the Feast of Unleavened Bread would have begun at sundown, Thursday, Nisan 15.
 The High Sabbath Day would have ended at sundown the following afternoon, which would then be the nighttime hours of Friday (Nisan 16).
 When the sun rose following the nighttime hours, the women could have gone to the tomb during the daytime hours of Friday Nisan 16 to anoint the Lord’s body.
 The weekly Sabbath would not have started until the next sundown, which would be Saturday Nisan17.
 This raises the question, why didn’t the women go to the tomb during the daylight hours of Friday Nisan 16?

 Why Did the Women Wait Until Sunday Morning?